How to enable debug mode in WordPress?

-As of right now, WordPress is the most popular content management system on the planet.
+WordPress is, without a question, the most widely used content management system today.
 If you run a WordPress site, you have almost certainly run into a theme or plugin code conflict.
 Enabling debug mode may assist you in determining why your WordPress site is not functioning properly.

 The 'debug' mode added straight into the WordPress code may be used to address even the most basic of issues, so let me provide some instructions before listing the plugins I recommend.
 Additionally, server error logs can also be very helpful for troubleshooting issues with a WordPress site.
 Most web servers keep detailed logs of all errors and other events that occur on the server, and these logs may be used to identify and resolve PHP errors and warnings.